 Delta hedging is a risk management strategy used to neutralize the impact of price movements in the underlying asset of an option.
 It involves adjusting the position in the underlying asset to offset the sensitivity of the option’s value, measured by its “delta.”
 Delta represents the rate of change in an option’s price relative to changes in the price of the underlying asset.
 As the price of the underlying asset fluctuates, the delta also changes, requiring frequent rebalancing of the hedge.

 Equity index option traders often use delta to hedge vega risks.
 This approach is feasible due to the strong negative correlation between the equity index and its implied volatility.
-Reference [1] formalized this practice by developing a so-called mean-variance (MV) delta.
-Essentially, the mean-variance delta is the Black-Scholes delta with an additional adjustment term.
+Reference [1] formalized this practice by developing a so-called minimum-variance (MV) delta.
+Essentially, the minimum-variance delta is the Black-Scholes delta with an additional adjustment term.
 The authors pointed out,

 This paper has investigated empirically the difference between the practitioner Black-Scholes delta and the minimum variance delta.
 The negative relation between price and volatility for equities means that the minimum variance delta is always less than the practitioner Black-Scholes delta.
 Traders should under-hedge equity call options and over-hedge equity put options relative to the practitioner Black-Scholes delta.